 Not All Places Are Made Equal

 As I pointed out, I’m using the state of Michigan as an example because this is where I live.
-Like every state, it has its unique quirks that make competition for tax deeds either more intense or less fierce.
-Some underlying factors may also make tax deed auctions either easier or more complicated in other areas.
+Like every state, it has unique quirks that make competition for tax deeds more intense or less fierce.
+Some underlying factors may make tax deed auctions easier or more complicated in other areas.

 I’m not saying that definitively; there may be some overlap across states in how tax deed auctions work.
 A few things may change here and there, but the basic idea of why tax deed auctions are held, how biddings are made, and the taxes and miscellaneous fees that you have to pay are similar in procedure, just different in amounts.

-More importantly, the real estate market in every state varies at a certain point in time.
-Michigan’s, for example, is on an upward trend right now, which makes property values start high due to demand.
-This means that the competition I’ve shown you may not necessarily reflect the intensity of the competition in other areas, although competition will never be truly absent.
+More importantly, the real estate market in every state varies at a certain point.
+Michigan, for example, is on an upward trend right now, which makes property values start high due to demand.
+This means that the competition I’ve shown you may not necessarily reflect the intensity in other areas, although competition will never be truly absent.

 So… What’s Next?

-Even though I knew it was going to be a long shot, it was still a pretty big disappointment for me not to win anything from all the bids I made.
+Even though I knew it would be a long shot, it was still a big disappointment for me not to win anything from all the bids I made.

 At the same time, it’s not the end of the world.